-2 SECP Letter No. SCD/AMCW/90/2014 dated September 10, 2014
+6 SECP Letter No. SCD/AMCW/90/2014 dated September 10, 2014

-- 1.3.6 An AMC shall ensure that performance information of CIS in an advertisement is up to date and not more than 3 months old (except award or rankings, fund stability rating/ capital protection rating which should be the most recent).
-In all circumstances, information shall be updated if most recent information is significantly different and may impact investment decision of existing and potential investors. - 1.3.7 An AMC shall ensure that any performance information of a CIS is actual rather than based on forecast/ simulation or its likely expected performance.
-An AMC may, however illustrate the concept of simple compounding for awareness of the general public. - 1.3.8 An AMC shall adequately disclose any circumstances that may have contributed to any unusual performance of a CIS such as those that are not likely to be repeated in the future. - 1.3.9 An AMC shall ensure that the performance information, including charts, graphs and tables, should use either the first or last business day of a month or the first or last dealing day of the CIS in a month as the reference date (such as start of financial year, since inception).
+- 2.3.7 An AMC shall ensure that any performance information of a CIS is actual rather than based on forecast/ simulation or its likely expected performance.
+An AMC may, however illustrate the concept of simple compounding for awareness of the general public. - 2.3.8 An AMC shall adequately disclose any circumstances that may have contributed to any unusual performance of a CIS such as those that are not likely to be repeated in the future. - 2.3.9 An AMC shall ensure that the performance information, including charts, graphs and tables, should use either the first or last business day of a month or the first or last dealing day of the CIS in a month as the reference date (such as start of financial year, since inception).
 The reference date shall in no case be arbitrary.
 Furthermore, the basis for computation of performance shall be clearly stated (i.e. NAV to NAV with or without dividends reinvested).
-It is clarified that reference date for performance information can be last day of month provided that NAV of a CIS is calculated for that particular day3. - 1.3.10 An AMC shall ensure that all performance information, including awards and rankings, should be referenced to the sources and dated.
-Rankings and award winnings may be quoted from any published external source. - 1.3.11 An AMC shall furnish in a timely manner any information relating to the performance of its CIS claimed through advertisement or marketing material upon request by an investor or prospective investor. - 1.3.12 An AMC shall ensure that any advertisement pertaining to an AMC discloses its latest Management Quality Rating as per requirements of the NBFC Rules, 2003.
-Likewise, advertisement pertaining to a CIS shall specify its latest Performance/ Fund Stability rating. - 1.3.13 An AMC shall ensure that an advertisement pertaining to a CIS mentions the category of the CIS (e.g. Income, Equity, Money Market, etc.).
-In case a CIS does not fully comply with the investment criteria of the assigned category or investment requirements of its constitutive documents owing to any reasons whether within or beyond the control of the AMC, requisite disclosure is made by the AMC in advertisement in accordance with Circular 16 of 2010 issued by the Commission. - 1.3.14 An AMC shall ensure that the comparison of performance figures is fair, accurate and relevant.
+It is clarified that reference date for performance information can be last day of month provided that NAV of a CIS is calculated for that particular day7. - 2.3.10 An AMC shall ensure that all performance information, including awards and rankings, should be referenced to the sources and dated.
+Rankings and award winnings may be quoted from any published external source. - 2.3.11 An AMC shall furnish in a timely manner any information relating to the performance of its CIS claimed through advertisement or marketing material upon request by an investor or prospective investor. - 2.3.12 An AMC shall ensure that any advertisement pertaining to an AMC discloses its latest Management Quality Rating as per requirements of the NBFC Rules, 2003.
+Likewise, advertisement pertaining to a CIS shall specify its latest Performance/ Fund Stability rating. - 2.3.13 An AMC shall ensure that an advertisement pertaining to a CIS mentions the category of the CIS (e.g. Income, Equity, Money Market, etc.).
+In case a CIS does not fully comply with the investment criteria of the assigned category or investment requirements of its constitutive documents owing to any reasons whether within or beyond the control of the AMC, requisite disclosure is made by the AMC in advertisement in accordance with Circular 16 of 2010 issued by the Commission. - 2.3.14 An AMC shall ensure that the comparison of performance figures is fair, accurate and relevant.
 If graphs are shown, they should be clearly presented without distortion (for example the bar charts should start from zero but not any ad-hoc figure).
-In selecting a format for the presentation of performance results, AMC shall give consideration not only to the completeness and accuracy of the data, but also to the clarity and meaningfulness of the
+In selecting a format for the presentation of performance results, AMC shall give consideration not only to the completeness and accuracy of the data, but also to the clarity and meaningfulness of the overall presentation.
+Furthermore, it shall give careful consideration to the visual impact of the data presented instead of just depicting trends. - 2.3.15 In case the benchmark of CIS is changed because there exists a benchmark which more closely reflects the investment focus of the CIS than the old benchmark, the return of the benchmark should be calculated using the old benchmark for the past period and the new benchmark from the date the new benchmark is introduced.
+An AMC shall ensure that the so calculated benchmark return is compared with the CIS return whenever such information is presented.